 Serving dinner seven days a week, lunch on Fridays and brunch on Saturdays and Sundays, Tio Pepe’s culinary program – helmed by Chef Perfecto Alcantar – is largely centered around the restaurant’s Spanish-style wood-fired oven, which imparts a unique, smoky flavor to many of their dishes.
 To start, diners can choose from a large selection of traditional Spanish tapas; highlights include the Catalan specialty Gambas al Ajillo (Shrimp with Garlic) and the Pulpo, a Galician favorite featuring octopus, potatoes and a dusting of paprika.
 Tio Pepe’s signature Cocasare a can’t-miss, as they are the only NYC restaurant properly-equipped to prepare the Spanish flatbreads.
 Of course, a steaming skillet of Paella Valenciana (saffron-scented rice, seafood, chicken and chorizo) is another must-try item, as is the Pollo Ajillo (Abariño, garlic confit).
 And no Spanish meal would be complete without a hot, fresh churro – at Tio Pepe they come filled with melted chocolate or dulce de leche.

-At the bar, house mixologist Anthony Castillo creates stunning cocktails featuring seasonal ingredients.
+Tio Pepe creates stunning cocktails featuring seasonal ingredients.
 Start with a requisite pitcher of Sangria, then try the Smoky Margarita (fresh lime juice, Sombra mezcal float) or a refreshing Valencia (blood orange, Herradura silver).
 Spanish wines and beers are also available.
-Happy Hour specials are available on Tuesday through Sunday from 4pm - 8pm.